 Must provide 2 recommendations, one from a minister and one from a high school teacher

 Must either major or minor in Christianity

-Must attend an ATS or SACS accredited seminary or masters program after graduation.
+Must attend an accredited* seminary or masters program after graduation.

 Must serve at least 2 years of college as an intern at local church/parachurch ministry.